Mission Control Jobs: Solid Queue Ops Setup

 The Console API

 Mission Control extends ActiveJob with a query interface you can use in the Rails console to filter, retry, and discard jobs in bulk.
 Run ActiveJob.jobs.failed.where(job_class_name: "SomeJob").retry_all to retry thousands of failed jobs in one command.
-The web dashboard covers 80% of what you need day-to-day - the console API covers the other 20%, the incident response and bulk operations that matter most when things go wrong.
+The web dashboard covers the day-to-day; the console API is what you reach for during an incident, when the failed jobs number in the thousands and clicking through a UI stops being an option.

 Start a Rails console and you get immediate access: